 2) Guests may cancel their attendance to the awards dinner before Friday 8th February 2019 by advising the Organisers by email to firstname.lastname@example.org.
 Cancellations after Friday 8th February will not be permitted.Refunds of fees paid may be given, subject to the following conditions: Cancellation before Friday 8th February 2019: refund of the ticket fee.

-Substitute guests may be advised by email (email@example.com) at any time before Friday 1st February 2019 at no extra charge.
+Substitute guests may be advised by email (email@example.com) at any time before Friday 1st April 2022.

 3) The Organisers accept no liability for loss or damage as result of cancellation or postponement of the event.
 The Organisers assume no liability whatsoever in the event the dinner is cancelled, rescheduled or postponed due to a fortuitous event, Act of God, unforeseen occurrence or any other event that renders performance of the dinner impracticable, illegal or impossible.
 For the purposes of this clause, a fortuitous event shall include, but not be limited to, war, fire, labour strike, extreme weather or other emergency.
 All unpaid invoices remain due if the event is cancelled for any reason.

 4) Guest fees for the dinner are subject to UK VAT at the prevailing rate.
 Ticket costs may be paid by credit card.
 The Organisers reserve the right to invoice for any costs incurred to process bank transfer payments or from international payments.

 5) The Organisers reserve the right to amend the programme or withdraw speakers or other elements of the programme without prior notice and will accept no liability for any loss or damage caused by amendments to the programme.

 Speakeasy is committed to ensuring that your privacy is protected.
 Should we ask you to provide certain information by which you can be identified when using this website, then you can be assured that it will only be used in accordance with this privacy statement.